rabinage/entsoe-api-node/README.md

 ### Why this wrapper

 The API responses from the [ENTSO-E Transparency Platform](https://transparency.entsoe.eu) are formatted in XML, which may not be easily consumable in JavaScript applications.
-This wrapper automatically converts the response into the more compatible JSON format.
+This wrapper transforms the response into the more compatible JSON format.

 - [ENTSO-E Transparency Platform](https://transparency.entsoe.eu/dashboard/show)
 - [Transparency Platform API spec.](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html)